JonDouglas/jondouglas.github.io/_posts/2016-11-22-xamarin-android-proguard.md

 ### Proguard

-Secondly, ProGuard will then run and remove unused Java bytecode to optimize the `.apk`.
+Secondly, ProGuard will then run and remove unused Java bytecode to optimize the `.apk`. (shrinking step)

 ## Enabling ProGuard